zahrabakhshalizadeh/maryrosecook.com/_posts/2017-07-14-lispy-interactive-functional.md

 #### Behaviour and state are separated

+Programmers sometimes divide their code into two categories: state and behaviour.
+State is the data the code operates on.
+Behaviour is the code that does stuff.
+Roughly speaking, state is variables and behaviour is functions.

-> Look at the code above that I wrote in an OO style.
+> Look at the code above that I wrote in an object-oriented style.

 > What is the state in that code? <sup>[2](#2)</sup>